 The use of LEU is currently planned in both B-VHTR and P-VHTR due to its low proliferation characteristics.
-For states that own their own domestic enrichment capability, the raw LEU material for fresh fuel fabrication is more attractive than the fabricated graphite fuel forms (block or pebble since a lower level of effort would be required for its diversion or acquisition from the system elements at fuel fabricated graphite fuels, the attractiveness may be considered similar between the fresh and spent fuels.
+For states that own their own domestic enrichment capability, the raw LEU material for fresh fuel fabrication is more attractive than the fabricated graphite fuel forms (block or pebble since a lower level of effort would be required for its diversion or acquisition from the system elements at fuel fabrication sites or product side of reprocessing sites etc. For states that import the as-fabricated graphite fuels, the attractiveness may be considered similar between the fresh and spent fuels.
 This is because a similar amount of effort is required to crack the SiC barrier as discussed previously.

 It is noteworthy from a security standpoint, INFCIRC/225 (the IAEA Recommendations on nuclear security) allows some credit for radioactive source term regarding the degree of physical protection.
 However, once a Category II (i.e., U-235/U<20%) fuel has decayed sufficiently, the security threat and categorization are the same between fresh and used fuel.
-The Standard also prescribes an elevated security posture for High Assay Low Enriched Uranium (HALEU), 10 wt.% $\leq$ U-235/U < 20 wt.%.
+The Standard also prescribes an elevated security posture for High Assay Low Enriched Uranium (HALEU), 10 wt.% \leq U-235/U < 20 wt.%.
 For example, it specifies that HALEU be stored in the facility's protected area, as opposed to the limited access area.
 It also calls out the need for increased communication and verification for transport.
 Similarly, it elevates the importance of armed guards (i.e., a dedicated security organization) during transport and storage at facilities.